 - Do take a break every month

-- Don’t take too soon after stopping the birth control pill
+- Don’t start too soon after stopping the oral contraceptive pill

 - Don’t take for too long

-I rarely prescribe Vitex for girls younger than 18.
-That’s because their pituitary-ovarian communication is still developing, and I don’t want to disturb it.
-That said, if their pituitary-ovarian communication is already disturbed, say by Pill-use at a young age, then I might consider the herb to treat stubborn post-Pill amenorrhea.
+I rarely prescribe vitex for girls younger than 18 because their hypothalamic-pituitary-ovarian (HPO) axis is still maturing and I don’t want to disturb it.
+That said, vitex is a gentler option than the pill.